max-ivaneychyk/audio-joiner/README.md

 ## Usage

 Add sounds in format mp3 in folder ./files.

-Execute command on console:
+And execute command on console with name output file:
 ```javascript
 npm run join <name>
 ```
-  or
+  or without - default name 'output.mp3'
 ```javascript
 npm run join
 ```
-  <name> - name output file / without parameter file created with default name 'output.mp3'

-  Output file you can see in folder ./result
+Output file you can see in folder ./result and data json for Howler in your console